Welcome to the Premier Website for Professional Business Analysis

 CAPEX vs. OPEX Differences

-Note that expenditures for capital assets (CAPEX) contrast with spending that covers operating expenses (OPEX) or investments outside the company's core business.
+Note that expenditures for capital assets (CAPEX) contrast with spending that covers operating expenses (OPEX) or investments unrelated to the company's core business.